Counsel to give hope for tomorrow

 (3) a HOME in a church that cares for their needs.

-At its core, Immigrant Hope of the Sandhills is about meeting a basic need in the community.
+At its core, Immigrant Hope – Sandhills is about meeting a basic need in the community.

-Essentially, Immigrant Hope provides honest, gospel-centered advice for immigrants, regardless of their background.
+Essentially, Immigrant Hope – Sandhills provides honest, gospel-centered advice for immigrants, regardless of their background.
 The immigration laws in America are a morass of confusing and conflicting rules that have built-in delays and roadblocks.
-Regardless of the country of origin, a simple immigration application can take decades to complete and tens of thousands of dollars.
-And if a mistake is made at any point in the journey, the process may have to be started over from the very beginning.
+Regardless of the country or origin, a simple immigration application can take decades to complete and tens of thousands of dollars.
+And if a mistake is made at any point in the journey, the process may have to be started over from the beginning.

-Immigrant Hope allows men and women who have completed a minimum of forty (40) hours of immigration training, coupled with shadowing an immigration attorney, to advocate on behalf of immigrants regarding their immigrant status and rights.
+Immigrant Hope allows men and women who have completed a minimum of forty (40) hours of immigration law training, coupled with shadowing an immigration attorney or other non-profit organization serving the immigration community, to advocate on behalf of immigrants regarding their immigrant status and rights.
 While legally it may not be possible to assist every immigrant that seeks advice and counsel, Immigrant Hope will offer the HOPE of the Gospel to every person seeking help and that HOPE is available without limitations.

 Do I need to be a lawyer to get involved?

-No. While there will be lawyers actively involved with Immigrant Hope -Sandhills, the government is allowing non-lawyers, who complete the requisite training, to act as non-lawyer advocates on behalf of immigrants before the Department of Justice.
+No. While there will be lawyers actively involved with Immigrant Hope – Sandhills, the government is allowing non-lawyers, who complete the requested training and become recognized as accredited representatives, to act as non-lawyer advocates on behalf of immigrants before the Department of Justice.